 "Like many states, we do have a shortage of teachers in specific subject areas and certain schools and geographies," said Hannah Dietsch, assistant state superintendent of education for talent in the state Department of Education.
+Ultimately, the most recent teacher shortage report shows 10,560 under-qualified teachers in Louisiana during the 2019-20 school year.

 “One possible solution is to make it more lucrative for retired teachers to resume their duties,” said state Rep. Larry Bagley, R-Stonewall, a certified elementary school teacher himself.
 “When they retire and leave, replacing them is problematic at best.”